Panvith52/Aspect-Based-Sentiment-Analysis/README.md

 * **NumPy:** For numerical operations.
 * **Scikit-learn:** For evaluation metrics.
 * **Matplotlib/Seaborn:** (Optional) For data visualization.
+* **Google Colab:** A web browser.

 A `requirements.txt` file is included in this repository to help you install the necessary packages.
+These can be installed in your Google Colab environment.

 ## Installation